247arjun/Sources/README.md

 ### Managing Feeds & Folders
 - **Add Folder**: Click **+** → Add Folder or press ⇧⌘N
 - **Move to Folder**: Right-click feed → Move to Folder
+- **Collapse Folders**: Click disclosure triangle to collapse/expand folders (reduces scrolling)
 - **Multi-Select**: Click **+** → Select Feeds, then ⌘-click to select multiple
 - **Bulk Move/Delete**: Select multiple feeds, right-click for bulk actions
+- **Mark All as Read**: Right-click on folders, feeds, or smart folders for bulk mark as read
 - **Refresh**: Right-click feed → Refresh, or ⌘R for all feeds
 - **Delete**: Right-click → Delete